Student Spotlight: Nissa Anderson

 Nissa Anderson can't recall a time when she wasn't interested in music.

-"When I had the opportunity to choose and learn how to play an instrument at school in the fourth grade, I jumped at the chance.
-I chose the violin and have been playing for nine years now, plus teaching myself guitar, piano and mandolin on the side.
-I played in the orchestra at my high school all four years, and somewhere around my sophomore year I realized that music had become such an integral part of my life that I couldn't see myself being happy years down the road without it."
+“When I had the opportunity to choose and learn how to play an instrument at school in the fourth grade, I jumped at the chance.
+I chose the violin and have been playing ever since, plus teaching myself guitar, piano and mandolin on the side.
+I played in the orchestra at my high school all four years, and somewhere around my sophomore year I realized that music had become such an integral part of my life that I couldn’t see myself being happy years down the road without it.”

-"As a Presidential Scholar and an honors student, I know that I'm earning credentials that will give me an edge when competing for scholarships," she said.
-"In this economy, that's extremely important to me.
-Private universities are expensive, and COD is a great way to keep on track academically while still being able to save money.
-I also enjoy how flexible COD is and how I can choose classes to fit my schedule."
+“As a Presidential Scholar and an honors student, I knew that I would earn credentials that would give me an edge when competing for scholarships,” she said.
+“In this economy, that’s extremely important to me.
+Private universities are expensive, and COD was a great way to keep on track academically while still being able to save money.
+I also enjoyed how flexible COD was and how I could choose classes to fit my schedule.”

 “I’d love to ultimately play in the Chicago Symphony, but I know it’s going to take a lot of practicing to get there,” she said.
 “I always thought it would be fun to perform in pit orchestras for musical productions, so that’s an option I’m considering as well.”

 425 Fawell Blvd., Glen Ellyn IL, 60137

 2017 College of DuPage